 We hold certain actively traded marketable equity securities which subjects the Company to fluctuations in the fair market value of its investment portfolio based on current market price.
-The recorded value of marketable equity securities increased to \$21.0 million at December 31, 2013 from \$17.3 million at December 31, 2012.
-The increase includes an increase in fair market value, net of write-downs, of approximately \$3.1 million, additional purchases of \$0.9 million, sales of \$0.3 million, and return of capital proceeds of \$0.1 million during 2013.
-A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$2.1 million.
+The recorded value of marketable equity securities increased to \$27.6 million at December 31, 2016 from \$24.6 million at December 31, 2015.
+The increase was related to changes in market value of approximately \$3.5 million, sales of marketable equity securities with a combined cost basis of approximately \$0.6 million, other than temporary write downs of approximately \$0.7 million, and returns of capital of approximately \$0.1 million, which were partially offset by purchases of marketable equity securities of approximately \$0.9 million.
+A 10% decrease in the market price of our marketable equity securities would cause a corresponding 10% decrease in the carrying amounts of these securities, or approximately \$2.8 million.
 For additional information with respect to the marketable equity securities, see Note 3 to our consolidated financial statements.